LukaDavid04/seg4105_playground/del02/README.md

 ### Time

-Betting will take place on Thursday, October 12th at 2:00 PM ET.
+Betting took place on Thursday, October 12th at 2:00 PM ET.
 Kick-off will take place on Thursday, October 19th.

 ### Expectation